Elevate

-CMMC 2.0 certification requirements will appear in all DoD contracts starting November 2025, changing how defense contractors operate.
-The Defense Industrial Base has an estimated 350,000 suppliers competing for a limited number of auditors.
-Compliance takes 9-12 months to achieve, so preparation matters.
-This piece walks you through the CMMC 2.0 requirements and the certification process.
-We cover Level 2 assessment specifics and how to achieve CMMC 2.0 certification before the 2026 deadline to maintain your contract eligibility.
+CMMC 2.0 certification requirements began appearing in Department of War (DoW) and Department of Defense (DoD) contracts in November 2025, changing how defense contractors validate their security posture.
+The Defense Industrial Base has an estimated 350,000 suppliers competing for a limited number of authorized assessors.
+Compliance may take 6 to 12 months to achieve, so preparation matters.
+This guide walks defense contractors through the CMMC 2.0 certification requirements and the certification process, covering Level 2 assessment specifics and how to reach certification ahead of the 2026 deadline that determines contract eligibility.

 Moving from Self-Attestation to Third-Party Verification

-DoD introduced the Cybersecurity Maturity Model Certification (CMMC) in 2020.
-The goal was to address the biggest problem in the defense supply chain: contractors were self-attesting compliance with cybersecurity requirements without independent verification.
-Before CMMC, DoD contractors claimed they met NIST SP 800-171 standards, often with inaccuracies that left sensitive information vulnerable.
-Many contractors overstated their compliance under this self-reporting system while cyber incidents among defense suppliers continued to rise.
+The DoW/DoD introduced the Cybersecurity Maturity Model Certification (CMMC) in 2020 to address the biggest problem in the defense supply chain: contractors were self-attesting compliance with cybersecurity requirements without independent verification.
+Before CMMC, contractors claimed they met NIST SP 800-171 standards, often with inaccuracies that left sensitive information vulnerable.
+Many overstated their compliance under this self-reporting system while cyber incidents among defense suppliers continued to rise.

-CMMC 2.0 radically alters this approach.
-DoD published the final DFARS rule on September 10, 2025, that formally integrates CMMC 2.0 into defense contracts through the new DFARS 252.204-7021 clause.
-This milestone marks the transition from planning to execution and signals that CMMC compliance is no longer optional.
-The rule takes effect on November 10, 2025, and introduces a phased implementation over three years.
+CMMC 2.0 changes this approach.
+The DoW/DoD published the final DFARS rule on September 10, 2025, formally integrating CMMC 2.0 into defense contracts through the DFARS 252.204-7021 clause.
+The rule took effect on November 10, 2025, and introduced a phased implementation over three years.

 Contractors must now undergo assessment by a Certified Third-Party Assessment Organization (C3PAO) every three years for Level 2 contracts that handle Controlled Unclassified Information (CUI).
 They must also affirm continuous compliance annually.
-DoD estimates that approximately 80,000 contractors in the Defense Industrial Base will need Level 2 certification through a C3PAO assessment.
-Some Level 2 contracts with non-prioritized acquisitions may permit self-assessment.
-Most contractors who handle CUI critical to national security will require third-party verification.
+The DoW/DoD estimates that approximately 80,000 contractors in the Defense Industrial Base will need Level 2 certification through a C3PAO assessment.
+Some Level 2 contracts tied to non-prioritized acquisitions may permit self-assessment, but most contractors who handle CUI critical to national security will require third-party verification.

 NIST SP 800-171 and 800-172 Alignment

 CMMC 2.0 aligns directly with NIST standards rather than creating an entirely new framework.
 Level 2 incorporates all 110 security requirements from NIST SP 800-171 Rev. 2, distributed across 14 control families.
-This alignment will give contractors proven cybersecurity practices already required by DFARS clause 252.204-7012.
+This alignment gives contractors proven cybersecurity practices already required by DFARS clause 252.204-7012.

-The scoring system operates on a point-based methodology with a maximum score of 110 points.
-Contractors must achieve a minimum score of 88 out of 110 points.
-This represents 80% compliance with NIST SP 800-171 controls.
+The scoring system uses a point-based methodology with a maximum score of 110 points.
+Contractors must achieve a minimum score of 88 out of 110 to obtain a conditional assessment, then have 180 days to mitigate all findings.
+That threshold represents 80 percent compliance with NIST SP 800-171 controls.
 Security requirements are valued at 1, 3, or 5 points, with deductions for unmet requirements.
 Partial credit is allowed for multi-factor authentication and FIPS cryptography implementation.

 Level 3 certification adds 24 enhanced security requirements from NIST SP 800-172 that defend against Advanced Persistent Threats (APTs).
-These enhanced requirements supplement the Level 2 controls.
-They apply when contractors handle CUI associated with breakthrough technology or systems where an attack would create widespread DoD vulnerability.
+These enhanced requirements supplement the Level 2 controls and apply when contractors handle CUI associated with breakthrough technology or systems where an attack would create widespread DoW/DoD vulnerability.

 Mandatory Requirements vs Voluntary Adoption

-The existing 48 Code of Federal Regulations (CFR) Rule was modified to align with the 32 CFR rule for CMMC.
-Compliance became mandatory rather than voluntary.
+The existing 48 Code of Federal Regulations (CFR) rule was modified to align with the 32 CFR rule for CMMC, and compliance became mandatory rather than voluntary.
 Contracting officers now use the Supplier Performance Risk System (SPRS) to verify a contractor’s CMMC compliance status before awarding contracts and before executing contract extensions.

 Effect on Contract Eligibility and Revenue

-Contractors cannot be awarded DoD contracts or maintain existing contracts when option periods require compliance verification without proper CMMC 2.0 certification.
+Contractors cannot be awarded DoW/DoD contracts, or maintain existing contracts when option periods require compliance verification, without proper CMMC 2.0 certification.
 Contracting officers shall not award a contract, task order, or delivery order to an offeror that does not meet the CMMC requirements identified in the solicitation.
-Non-compliant subcontractors cannot be awarded work.
-Awarding work to a subcontractor who lacks proper certification can place prime contracts at risk.
+Non-compliant subcontractors cannot be awarded work, and awarding work to a subcontractor who lacks proper certification can place prime contracts at risk.

-The government can terminate contracts for non-compliance.
-Organizations could face serious consequences under the False Claims Act if compliance is misrepresented.
-Prime contractors must flow down CMMC requirements to all lower-tier subcontractors that will store, process, or transmit FCI or CUI on unclassified contractor information systems.
+The government can terminate contracts for non-compliance, and organizations could face serious consequences under the False Claims Act if compliance is misrepresented.
+Prime contractors must flow down CMMC requirements to all lower-tier subcontractors that store, process, or transmit FCI or CUI on unclassified contractor information systems.

 CMMC Level 2 Requirements and Assessment Guide